O.J.: Made in America-2016

 Grade: A

-The level of detail that is thoroughly explored without being over-inflated is to be marveled at.
+The level of detail thoroughly explored without being over-inflated is to be marveled at.
 It is much more than a documentary, it is more a chronicle of one of the most talented professional athletes and one of the most controversial figures of our time.

 The piece dissects not only O.J.
-Simpson and his tumultuous life, but also how race, wealth, and celebrity factored into the infamous trial that took over the world in 1994.
+Simpson and his tumultuous life but also how race, wealth, and celebrity factored into the infamous trial that took over the world in 1994.
 This story tells of the examination of the rise and fall of an American sports hero.

-The title of O.J: Made in America is of vital importance and a powerful reason for the success the documentary achieved as filmmakers question whether many factors were instrumental in making O.J.
+The title of O.J.: Made in America is of vital importance and a powerful reason for the success the documentary achieved as filmmakers question whether many factors were instrumental in making O.J.
 Simpson what he became rather than creating merely an overview of the events.

 An immediate positive, and successfully got me immediately intrigued, is how the documentary begins in present times, O.J.
-Simpson, now imprisoned and presumably at a parole hearing, is asked about his duties in the prison and how old he was when he was first arrested- the answer is age forty-six, when he was accused of murdering his wife, Nicole, and her friend Ron Goldman.
+Simpson, now imprisoned and presumably at a parole hearing, is asked about his duties and how old he was when he was first arrested.

 The documentary then immediately returns to Simpson’s humble upbringing in the ghettos of San Francisco and how, through scholarships, was able to attend and become a major star at the University of Southern California in the mid-1960s.